-Advocates, Solicitors & Attorneys.
-An incorporated legal practice
+Advocates, Lawyers, Solicitors and Attorneys.
+An incorporated legal practice.

 - Enduring Powers of Attorney and Mental Health Probate and Administration of Estates

 - Trusts and Estate Planning